TELUS-BBA/living-lab/README.md

-# living-lab-server
+# living-lab
-code for the server of the living lab
+This repo contains code and configurations for the living lab.